edstott/EE2Project/doc/accelerator-guide.md

    1. Start Vivado 2023.2
    2. Go to Window→TCL Console
    3. In the console, type `cd <repository path>/maths-accelerator/overlay`.
 You will need to use a Unix-style path with `/` instead of `\`
+   4. Enter the command `./source build_ip.tcl`
    4. Enter the command `./source base.tcl`
-4. The script generates a Vivado project in \<repository path\>/maths-accelerator/overlay/base.
+4. The scripts compile some IP blocks and generate a Vivado project in \<repository path\>/maths-accelerator/overlay/base.
 Open it in Vivado
 5. Generate the block design with IP Integrator.
 This converts the block design to Verilog netlists and creates the hardware handoff file `.hwh` with information about the bus structure and address map for the operating system.

 ![Generate Block Design](IP-integrator.png)